-The Upside of having an online presence vs. brick-and-mortar store
+The benefits of online retailing vs. brick-and-mortar store

 We have always known that a physical store presence has a greater positive impact on the consumer than an online store.
 But the case is totally different if we look at it from the Tax lens.
 According to the rule the retailers are suppose to collect 10% of sales tax on every transaction.
 The state levies this rule strictly on the brick-and-mortar stores but the online retailers manage to somehow hide behind the outdated system and do not collect the tax.
 In this way the online stores are able to provide competitive prices compared to the brick-and-mortar stores.
 Sadly the consumers also encourage this practice by using brick-and-mortar store as a showroom to physically look at the product and then ordering it online.